rk134/rk134/README.md

 Here are some ideas to get you started:
 -->
 I only push forwards, this is the way I move
+I love music, and I love coding.
+Not looking for any CS roles atm xd

 ![GitHub Stats](https://github-readme-stats.vercel.app/api?username=rk134&theme=radical)